HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

-# Customisations of Search V2
+# Customizations of Search V2

-## Styling customisations
+## Styling customizations

-This section provides steps on how some styling customisations of the new search are possible.
+This section provides steps on how some styling customizations of the new search are possible.
 Two options are possbile:

 1. Provide a custom CSS theme module with some styling overrides
 2. Provide a custom CSS theme module with all search stylings and some styling adjustments